Our programs promote safety and responsibility if you choose to drink.

 Q: Do I have to pay for the bracelets?

-A: No, the SODAS program is sponsored by Health Promotions.
+A: No, the SODAS program is sponsored by Health Promotion.

 Q: Can I use the bracelet again in the future?